onlyphantom/cvessentials/transformation/lecture_affine.md

 - Scaling (linear transformation)
 - Rotations (linear transformation)
 - Translations (vector additions)

+Affine transformation preserves points, straight lines, and planes.
+Parallel lines will remain parallel.
+It does not however preserve the distance and angles between points.

 We represent an Affine Transformation using a **2x3 matrix**.